Euthanasia Euthanasia

 Arguments Against Euthanasia Rights Marie of Montréal

-The Oregon Experience Gordon Brown
+The Oregon Experience Recent Developments

-The Advantage to Pro-Lifers Good Life, Gentle Death.
+Why Do I Care?
+Good Life, Gentle Death.
 David Lewis’s Suicide

 Mind You Own Business!
-Rings
+Books

-Christian Compassion Links
+Christian Compassion Videos

 To me, the euthanasia question is simple.
 If someone wants to die, that is their business and no one has any right to prevent them, though they might intervene for a cooling off period.
 Whether someone kills themselves, gets help in procuring the means to die, or help with the actual suicide does not matter.
 What counts is the fact they made the decision that life was intolerable, usually because of disease or pain.
 Nobody else can make that decision for them.
 Nobody else knows just how intense the pain, physical or psychological is.

-In a case when someone is comatose, and can’t express their wishes, then a living will should prevail.
+In a case when someone is comatose and can’t express their wishes, then a living will should prevail.
 Failing that, a combination of law and a physicians’ consensus prognosis should decide when to pull the plug.
 If you force someone to stay alive against their will, that is torture, a crime I consider more serious than murder.
 If there are any capital offenses, torture should be on that list.

 Nobody wants anyone killed against their wishes.
 I am furious with meddling religious fruitcakes accusing people like me of wanting to kill people who don’t want to die, especially the disabled or mentally retarded.
 I am in favour of freedom.
 I don’t approve of coercion in these matters either to force people to die or to stay alive.